 Sustainable: It is said that animal products create 18% of all greenhouse gas emissions, which is more than all transportation emissions combined.
 By cutting down on your meat and dairy you can decrease your carbon footprint immensely.
 This does not mean you must go vegetarian or vegan (although this does make a larger impact), you can still choose better meats or certain meals to not eat meat.
 Beef is the worst, so many go beef-less!
 There are many alternatives to meat, my favorites are hummus, beans, and tofu.
 Check out the documentary Cowspiracy on Netflix or this website of all of the facts from the film.

 Frugal: A plant based diet can be very cheap because you are not paying for the meat and all the processing.
 Eat whole grains, fruits, and vegetables.
 These have a lot of fiber so you have to eat less to stay full.
 Rice, beans, oatmeal, and seeds will last for a long time so if you buy in bulk for cheaper, it can’t hurt!
 It is also much easier to grow your own food than it is to raise the animals.
-Check this website out for some good ideas, this photo above is from their website.
+Check this website out for some good ideas.

 Make your own products